 Having said that, be cautious while selecting the final vendor.
 Lowest price does not account for quality and you want things to work out well in the end.
 So, rather than picking up the lowest bid every time, try to pick up a vendor who matches your vision as well as your event budget.

 Get a grasp on the latest trends

-An effective budget not only includes the best deals, but also requires you to find the most appropriate place to spend your money.
+An effective budget not only includes the best deals but also requires you to find the most appropriate place to spend your money.
 To properly allocate your funds, you must have a reasonable idea of recent trends.
-Trends will to change over time, however, and something which was essential last year might well have lost its importance today.
+Trends will change over time, however, and something which was essential last year might well have lost its importance today.
 The current trend may lose its value a few days later.
 Creating an effective event budget requires knowledge of the trends gaining traction as well as the outdated ones.